thomas4019/mongo-query-to-postgres-jsonb/README.md

 OR EXISTS (SELECT * FROM jsonb_array_elements(data->'courses')
            WHERE jsonb_typeof(data->'courses')='array' AND value->>'distance'='5K'))
 ```

+Note: nested paths are not yet supported, so passing ['courses', 'courses.distance'] won't support checking both.
+The first matching path is the one that will be used.

 ## Supported Features
 * $eq, $gt, $gte, $lt, $lte, $ne